 Today we have something special.
-In honer of the 60th anniversay of LEGO, BrickLink has produced some AFOL designed sets.
+In honer of the 60th anniversay of The LEGO Brick, BrickLink has produced some AFOL designed sets.
 We take a look at one of them: The LEGO Story.

 From the designer: